 “Security does not exist in nature nor do the children of men as a whole experience it.
 Avoiding danger is no safer in the long run than exposure.
 Life is either a daring adventure, or nothing.” ~ Helen Keller

-One of the best self-help/motivational books I ever read was If You Want To Walk On Water, You’ve Got To Get Out Of The Boat by John Ortberg.
+One of the best self-help/motivational books I ever read for stepping out in faith was If You Want To Walk On Water, You’ve Got To Get Out Of The Boat by John Ortberg.
 It’s a religious book.
 It has to do with a horrific storm at sea and Jesus walking on water.
 It tells the story of the disciples hanging out terrified for a while in the boat until Peter steps out in faith.
 Whether you’re religious or not, believe in that story or not, the fact remains that if you want miraculous, heart-pounding things to occur in your life, you’re gonna have to step out of your comfortable, safe boat and into the churning waters without a guarantee of what the outcome will be.